martinling/rust-inplace-sketch/README.md

 values.

-In C++, the introduction of `placement new` required e.g. adding a new `emplace_back` method to std::vector alongside the existing `push_back` method, causing API churn for code that wanted to take advantage of in-place construction.
+In C++, the introduction of `placement new` required e.g. adding a new `emplace_back` method to `std::vector` alongside the existing `push_back` method, causing API churn for code that wanted to take advantage of in-place construction.

 With this proposal there is no need for Rust to do the same.
-For instance, Vec::push can be rewritten to have the signature:
+For instance, `Vec::push` can be rewritten to have the signature:

 ```rust
 pub fn push(&mut self, value: ?inplace T);
 ```

-The new version can remain compatible with all existing callers, as it can be monomorphized into two implementations; one equivalent to the current function that accepts `T`, and one that accepts `inplace T` via a new ABI.
+The new version remains compatible with all existing callers.
+It can be monomorphized into two implementations: one equivalent to the current function that accepts `T`, and one that accepts `inplace T` via a new ABI.

 ## Example